 How does it work?

 - There are always pieces of genetic information (cell-free DNA) floating in our bloodstreams.

 - When a woman is pregnant, pieces of genetic information from the placenta (cell-free fetal DNA) are released into her bloodstream and mix with her own genetic information.

 - It is possible to test the mixture of DNA and determine if there is a high or low probability that the baby has certain chromosomal abnormalities.

 - Testing this cell-free fetal DNA is called non-invasive prenatal testing/screening, or “NIPT/NIPS” (non-invasive as all it requires is a standard blood sample from the mother’s arm).

-- Fetal fraction, or the proportion of DNA in the blood sample that comes from the pregnancy, can affect the accuracy of an NIPT test
+- Fetal fraction (the proportion of DNA in the blood sample that comes from the pregnancy) can affect the accuracy of a NIPT test.

 How accurate is Panorama?

+Panorama evaluates SNPs – the 1% of our DNA that makes us different from one another.
 Panorama provides a significantly safer risk assessment than traditional screening methods.
 With a sensitivity of over 99% for trisomies 21, 13, triploidy and gender and 98,2% for trisomy 18, it helps reduce the number of women undergoing unnecessary invasive diagnostic procedures* (placenta biopsy and amniocentesis) – only if Panorama shows a high risk of chromosomal changes those are recommended.
-For more information of Panorama precision and source material follow this link.
+Panorama called fetal sex with 100% accuracy in 14,486 pregnancies (read the article).

 - You are between 9 and 40 weeks pregnant